yupidevs/trajectory-datasets/README.md

 `yupi.Trajectory` objects.

-### Adding datasets to this repository
+## Adding datasets to this repository

 New datasets are always welcome to this repository.
-We only need to ensure that those can be freely accessed and are relevant for trajectory classification.
+We only need to ensure that those can be freely accessed and are relevant for raw-trajectory classification.

 If you know about a potentially interesting dataset which is not already in this repository, you can open a Github Issue providing the information and we